 Which makes their removal all the more puzzling.

 The Americans have more than 1,000 launchers in service.
-What sudden threats have emerged from Iran or North Korea that they could not afford to station a mere two on the Syrian frontier when the Turkish government considers them a vital tripwire to dissuade aggression from across the border?
+What sudden threats have emerged from Iran or North Korea that they could not afford to station a mere two on the Syrian frontier when the Turkish government considers them a vital tripwire to dissuade aggression?

 The timing of the removal may offer a clue.

-Western countries welcome Turkey’s belated support for the effort against the Islamic State.
-But they are wary of its anti-Kurdish actions, especially when the Kurds are among the most effective in keeping the caliphate at bay.
+Western countries welcome Turkey’s belated support for the war against the Islamic State.
+But they are wary of its anti-Kurdish actions, especially when the Kurds are among the most effective fighters in keeping the caliphate at bay.

 America is reluctant to pick sides.
-By having its own forces on the border, though, it runs the risk of getting involved.
+But with its own forces on the border, it risks getting involved.
 Imagine if Kurdish fighters in Syria fired a rocket at Turkey and one of America’s Patriot batteries intercepted it.
 It would be difficult for the Americans to maintain then that they are neutral in Turkey’s war on the Kurds.

 Turkey has always played the role assignment to it by geography, sitting as it does under the belly of the bear.
 For instance, the Cuban Missile Crisis was resolved by a secret American offer to withdraw Jupiter missiles from Turkey.